d3fc/d3fc/site/src/components/layout/layout.md

 The layout component allows you to structure your SVG using CSS Flexbox.
 This removes much of the manual layout calculations that are typically required for D3 charts, [as described in this blog post](http://blog.scottlogic.com/2015/02/02/svg-layout-flexbox.html).

-In order to use this layout approach, add the `layout-css` attribute to the elements within your `SVG` container.
+In order to use this layout approach, add the `layout-style` attribute to the elements within your `SVG` container.
 This component uses Facebook's css-layout project, which re-implements flexbox in JavaScript, [refer to their project page](https://github.com/facebook/css-layout) for supported properties.

 Here's an example SVG with group elements that have a layout suitable for chart construction (axes, legend, etc ...):